JonasAlfredsson/synergy-mouse-remapper/README.md

 ## Set Server IP

-The default IP address, or hostname, of the Synergy sever can be defined on the first row in the script, but if a local environment variable with the same name exists it will take precedence over what is written in the script.
+The default IP address, or hostname, of the Synergy sever can either be defined on the first row in the script, or it can be read from the local environment variables.
+If a local variable exits it will take precedence over the default value that is written in the script.

 ## Run